|George Hague, banker,

 Working with others

 The CBA works with federal and provincial governments, business associations and consumer groups to help ensure that regulations and other rules impacting the banking industry are efficient and effective.
 The banking industry is a strong driver of the Canadian economy and annually contributes tens of billions of dollars to Canada’s GDP and delivers financing for consumers and businesses.
-In 2014 Canada’s profitable banking sector provided more than $14.8 billion in dividend income to public and private pension plans, contributing to the retirement savings of the majority of Canadians.
 With more than 40 banks offering retail financial products and services to Canadians, consumers are well served by an innovative and competitive marketplace.

 The Canadian Bankers Association is also active in promoting the Canadian banking system internationally and is a member of the International Banking Federation (IBFed) and the Union bancaire francophone (UBF).